-For several years, after her death, Bólivar returned to Europe and kept company with Napoleon.
-Bolívar returned to Venezuela in 1807 and when Napoleon named Joseph Bonaparte King of Spain and its colonies, which included Venezuela, Bolívar joined the resistance movement.
+After her death, Bólivar returned to Europe and kept company with Napoleon.
+Bolívar returned to Venezuela in 1807.
+When Napoleon named Joseph Bonaparte King of Spain and its colonies, which included Venezuela, Bolívar joined the resistance movement.
 The resistance group based in Caracas gained independence in 1810, and Bolívar traveled to Britain on a diplomatic mission.
 The fight for control of Caracas, Venezuela and most of South American continued on back home.

 Bolívar had succeeded in uniting much of South America in a federation free from Spanish control, but the government was fragile.
-Despite his desire to create a union of states similar to that which created the United States of America, Bolívar faced opposition from internal factions throughout the huge Gran Colombia.
-As a temporary measure, Bolívar declared himself dictator in 1828.
+Despite his desire to create a union of states similar to that which created the United States of America, Bolívar faced opposition from internal factions throughout the huge Gran Colombia, with there being a push to form single nations.
+As a temporary measure, Bolívar declared himself dictator in 1828, though in September of the same year he escaped an assassination attempt with aid from his mistress and fellow revolutionary Manuela Sáenz.
 He resigned this post in 1830 and made plans to sail for exile in Europe.
-On December 17, 1830, however, Simón Bolívar died in Santa Marta, Colombia, after a battle with tuberculosis.
+On December 17, 1830, however, Simón Bolívar died in Santa Marta, Colombia, after a battle with what may have been tuberculosis.

-Today, Simón Bolívar's legacy can be seen in the multitude of statues and plaza squares bearing his likeness throughout South and North America.
-Several cities and towns throughout the United States share his last name and statues and roads bearing his name can be found everywhere from Egypt, Australia and Turkey.
+Today, Bolívar's legacy can be seen in the multitude of statues and plaza squares bearing his likeness throughout South and North America.
+Several cities and towns throughout the United States are named in his honor and statues and roads bearing his name can be found in a variety of international locales, including Egypt, Australia and Turkey.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!